MyHush/lightwalletd/README.md

 # Overview

-SilentDragonLite (SDL) is a fork of silentdragonlite lightwalletd, which is a fork of [lightwalletd](https://github.com/adityapk00/lightwalletd) from the ECC.
+Lightwalletd is a fork of [lightwalletd](https://github.com/adityapk00/lightwalletd) from the ECC.

-It is a backend service that provides a bandwidth-efficient interface to the Hush blockchain for the [SilentDragonLite cli](https://github.com/MyHush/silentdragonlite-light-cli).
+It is a backend service that provides a bandwidth-efficient interface to the Hush blockchain for the [SilentDragonLite cli](https://github.com/MyHush/silentdragonlite-light-cli) and [SilentDragonLite]((https://github.com/MyHush/SilentDragonLite)

 ## Changes from upstream lightwalletd
 This version of lightwalletd extends lightwalletd and: